servactory/servactory.com/docs/guide/actions/usage.md

 ## Customization for `make`

-Add frequently used words that are used as prefixes in method names through the `action_shortcuts` configuration.
+Add frequently used method name prefixes via `action_shortcuts` configuration.
-It won't make the names of methods shorter, but that will shorten the lines using the `make` method and improve the readability of the service code, making it more expressive.
+Method names stay the same length, but `make` lines become shorter and more readable.

 ### Simple mode